openspending/fiscal-data-package/spec/index.md

 * Package Metadata - title, author etc
 * Resources - describing data files
-* Mapping - mapping the source data to a "Logical" model
+* Model and Mapping - describe a "logical model" and map the source data to that model

 We will detail each in turn.